Ana G. Méndez University: Gurabo campus (formally University of Turabo)

-Gurabo campus

-The Gurabo campus, usually referred to as "el Turabo," consists of two central campuses —main and Navarro— alongside a series of island-wide satellite campuses.
+The Gurabo campus consists of two central campuses —main and Navarro— alongside a series of island-wide satellite campuses.
 The main campus covers 140 acre with a diversity of open spaces, malls, modern and historic structures, and a healthy distribution of amphitheatre-and-boutique common study/collaborative/collective spaces/areas.
 The university also hosts a comprehensive sports programme complete with its respective gymnasia, weight room, track & field arena, 25 m swimming pool, baseball fields, tennis complex, basketball and volleyball courts, and a series of fountains and gardens to elevate enlightenment to the fullest — "Había sequía en el Turabo y ahora se acabó la sequía.
 Ganamos".
 The campus' academic offering is organized across seven academic divisions: